 Stillfront’s games are predominantly within the Free-to-Play (F2P) segment.
 F2P games give gamers free access to games, as opposed to premium games which must be paid for prior to being played.
 The F2P business model relies upon three different levels of usage.
 The majority of the users are non-paying but can still be very dedicated to the game.
 The vast majority of the paying users spend small amounts for unlocking extra functions or purchasing digital currency to use within the game.
 A minority of the paying users are very dedicated, with gaming as their hobby, and spend much time and money on their favorite games.

-The F2P model has successfully been applied to the browser game market for years and it has now taken over the mobile segment as well.
-In the world’s single largest market, Asia, and particularly in China, the model dominates, and it is gaining ground across all platforms globally.
+The F2P model has successfully been applied to the browser game market for years and has now taken over the mobile market as well.

 And everyone is playing